bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Notebook Slides
 ~~~~~~~~~~~~~~~

-It is possible to use a notebook in conjunction with `Reveal.js`_
-to generate slideshows from notebook cell content.
-It is also possible to
+You can use a notebook with `Reveal.js`_ to generate slideshows from cells.
-include standalone (i.e. non-server) Bokeh plots in such sideshows, however,
+You can also include standalone (i.e. non-server) Bokeh plots in such sideshows.
-some steps must be followed to correctly display the output.
-Primarily: **the
+However, you will need to take a few extra steps to display the output correctly.
+Particularly, make sure that **the cell containing the** ``output_notebook``
-cell containing** ``output_notebook`` **must be not be skipped**.
+**is not be skipped**.

-The rendered cell output of the ``output_notebook`` call is responsible
+Rendered cell output of the ``output_notebook`` call ensures that the
-for making sure the BokehJS library is loaded.
-Without that, Bokeh plots
+BokehJS library loads.
+Otherwise, Bokeh plots will not work.
+If this cell's
-cannot function.
-If this cell type is marked *"skip"* then BokehJS will
-not be loaded, and Bokeh plots will not display.
-An alternative, if you
+type is set to *"skip"*, BokehJS will not load, and Bokeh plots will not display.
-wish to hide this cell, is to mark it as the *"notes"* slide type.
+If you want to hide this cell, assign it the *"notes"* slide type.

 .. _userguide_jupyter_notebook_notebook_handles:

 Notebook Handles
 ~~~~~~~~~~~~~~~~

-It is possible to update a previously shown plot in place.
-When the argument ``notebook_handle=True`` is passed to |show|, a handle object is returned.
+You can update a displayed plot without reloading it.
+To do so, pass the ``notebook_handle=True`` argument to |show| for it to return a handle object.
-This handle object can be used with the |push_notebook| function to update the plot with any recent changes to plots properties, data source values, etc.
+You can use this handle object with the |push_notebook| function to update the plot with any recent changes to plots properties, data source values, etc.

 This `notebook handle` functionality is only supported in classic Jupyter notebooks and is not implemented in JupyterLab or Zeppelin yet.

-The following screenshots walk through the basic usage of notebook handles.
+The following screenshots illustrate basic usage of notebook handles:

-First, import standard functions, as well as |push_notebook|:
+1. Import standard functions and |push_notebook|:

 .. image:: /_images/notebook_comms1.png
     :scale: 50 %
     :align: center

-Next, create some plots, and make sure to pass ``notebook_handle=True`` to
+2. Create some plots and pass ``notebook_handle=True`` to |show|:
-|show|:

 .. image:: /_images/notebook_comms2.png
     :scale: 50 %
     :align: center

-Looking at the handle, see that it is associated with the output cell for ``In[2]`` that was just displayed:
+3. Check that the handle is associated with the output cell for ``In[2]`` just displayed:

 .. image:: /_images/notebook_comms3.png
     :scale: 50 %
     :align: center

-Now, update any properties of the plot, then call |push_notebook| with the
+4. Update some properties of the plot, then call |push_notebook| with the handle:
-handle:

 .. image:: /_images/notebook_comms4.png
     :scale: 50 %
     :align: center

-After doing so, note that the earlier output cell for ``In[2]`` has changed (*without* being re-executed)
+5. Note that the output cell for ``In[2]`` has changed (*without* being re-executed):

 .. image:: /_images/notebook_comms5.png
     :scale: 50 %
     :align: center

-More detailed demonstrations of using notebook handles can be found in the following example notebooks:
+See the following notebooks for more detailed examples of notebook handle use:

 * :bokeh-tree:`examples/howto/notebook_comms/Basic Usage.ipynb`
 * :bokeh-tree:`examples/howto/notebook_comms/Continuous Updating.ipynb`